Persistent Organic Pollutants (POP)

 What are POPs?

-POP is the abbreviation for Persistent Organic Pollutants.
+POP is the acronym of Persistent Organic Pollutants.
 It is a group of chemicals that persist in the environment, bioaccumulate through the food web, and pose a severe risk to human health and the environment.
 Exposure to POPs can lead to cancer, endocrine disruption, reproductive and immune dysfunction, and neurobehavioral and developmental disorders.

 POP’s, PBT’s and vPvB’s